 1. take time for self-reflection on a regular basis

 We have already mentioned it: Regularly asking essential questions helps you immensely to check again and again whether you are still on the right path and whether your career planning still fits your current goals and desires.
 How annoying would it be if you spent years working towards a goal that ultimately didn't make you happy at all?
 What comes out then is just the anger about all the lost time.

-Is it at all important to you to belong to the top league in your industry or to eventually become the CEO of your company?
-Maybe a good balance between your private and professional life is much more important to you.
+Is it at all important to you to belong to the top league of your industry or sometime to Managing Director of your company?
+Perhaps you are much more concerned about a balance between your private and professional life.
 Regularly check what is really important to you at the moment.
 Only when you are clear about this can you adjust your career planning accordingly and take the path that will lead you exactly there.